smarie/python-pyfields/docs/index.md

 As for all validators, the signature of the decorated function should be either `(value)`, `(obj/self, value)`, or `(obj/self, field, value)`.

 Several such decorators can be applied on the same function, so as to mutualize implementation.
-In that case you might wish to use the signature with 3 arguments so as to easily debug which field is being validated:
+In that case, you might wish to use the signature with 3 arguments so as to easily debug which field is being validated:

 ```python
 class Wall: